nickjbrowning/cscs-docs/docs/software/devtools/linaro-ddt.md

 # Linaro DDT

 DDT allows source-level debugging of Fortran, C, C++ and Python codes.
-It can be used for debugging serial, multi-threaded (OpenMP), multi-process (MPI) and accelerated (CUDA, OpenACC) programs running on research and production systems, including the CSCS Alps system.
+It can be used for debugging serial, multi-threaded (OpenMP), multi-process (MPI), and accelerated (CUDA, OpenACC) programs running on research and production systems, including the CSCS [Alps][ref-alps] system.
 DDT can be executed either with its graphical user interface or from the command-line.

 !!! note
-    Linaro DDT is provided in the `linaro-forge` uenv.
+    Linaro DDT is provided in the `linaro-forge` [uenv][ref-uenv].
-    Before using DDT, please read the [`linaro-forge` documentation][ref-uenv-linaro], which explains how to download and set up the latest version and set it up.
+    Before using DDT, please read the [`linaro-forge` uenv documentation][ref-uenv-linaro], which explains how to download and set up the latest version.

 ## User guide